theLiamFC/SPARE/README.md

 To use this repository, follow these steps:
 - Ensure you have Python installed on your system.
 - Clone this repository to your local machine.
-- Install the required dependencies, most significantly OpenAI.
+- Install all required dependencies, most significantly OpenAI.
 - Create an OpenAI API key
-- Set up you API key by following isntructions [here](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key)
+- Set up your API key by following isntructions [here](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key)
 - Find the serial port of your LEGO SPIKE Prime device and update it in main.py.
 - Execute main.py to start the interactive coding session with OpenAI's ChatGPT.